JustinChing30/CCAPDEV/README.md

 Access using this link: https://ccapdev-eyxc.onrender.com/

-To run the project locally, download all the files from here, open the command prompt in the folder, then type "node index.js".
+To run the project locally:
+1. Download all the files from here
+2. Open the command prompt in the folder
+3. Type "node index.js" in the command prompt.\
-After that, type "localhost:3000" in a browser.
+4. Type "localhost:3000" in a browser.